 While serving on the Capitol Budget and Transportation committees, I was a co-sponsor of the 2012 Jobs Now Act.
 This investment into our state’s infrastructure created new schools, affordable housing, and crucial investments in transportation, as well as over 20,000 jobs in our state.
-Here in the 27th district, the Jobs Act built an allied health building at TCC, advanced the cleanup of Ruston Way & Commencement Bay, helped renovate of the Broadway Center & Foss Seaport, and expand our low-income housing resources.
+Here in the 27th district, the Jobs Act built an allied health building at TCC, advanced the cleanup of Ruston Way & Commencement Bay, helped renovate the Broadway Center & Foss Seaport, replaced the Tacoma Community House building, built the East Side Community Center and expanded our low-income housing resources.

 Washington has regularly been ranked by independent sources as one of the top 5 states in the nation for small business.
 This largely stems from our innovative spirit, our strong higher education system and legislative efforts to make sure we advance smart regulation and support for our small businesses.
 I believe this is the right approach and will continue to support small business development.

 I have spent my personal life and my career standing up for those who need a strong voice on their side.
-I work tirelessly for social justice, advocating for women’s right to choose, working to end domestic violence, supporting a sane immigration policy, curbing gun violence, encouraging living wages, and assuring that everyone’s basic rights are protected.
+I work tirelessly for social justice, advocating for women’s right to choose, working to end domestic violence, supporting a sane immigration policy, curbing gun violence, expanding access to justice, encouraging living wages, and assuring that everyone’s basic rights are protected.

 I have also chaired the boards of the Tacoma-Pierce County YWCA and the Tacoma Community House, helping new immigrants become successful, responsible Americans.